What is the NET USER Command?

 - Manage passwords: Change or reset the password for specific user accounts.

-How to Use the NET USER
+How to Use the NET USER Command

-command can be used to view, add, delete, and manage user accounts and their associated passwords.
+The NET USER command can be used to view, add, delete, and manage user accounts and their associated passwords.

 Basic Syntax